CSC-Security-sandbox/ndm-fresh-breakability/DEV-SETUP.md

 NOTE: All credentials are managed from vault.
 Replace the `IP_ADDRESS` with your Multipass IP:

-3. Login to vault UI - `https://IP_ADDRESS/ui/` and give the root token for login
+3. Login to vault UI - `https://IP_ADDRESS/ui/` and give the root token for login.
+All application secrets are stored in vault.
+Navigate to secrets after opening the vault ui.
 4. Keycloak UI - `https://IP_ADDRESS/ui/`
 5. NDM UI - `https://IP_ADDRESS/`
 6. Temporal UI - `https://IP_ADDRESS/temporal/ui/`
 7. Postgres connection - Use the multipass IP to connect to postgres database.
 Get the username, password from vault.
+Keys are - `POSTGRES_DMADMIN_USER` and `POSTGRES_DMADMIN_PASSWORD`.

 ## Application Upgrades